hypothesis/frontend-toolkit/docs/css-style-guide.md

 ## Browser Support

 Hypothesis applications should work within any modern web browser (a version of Chrome, Firefox, Safari, Microsoft Edge, or equivalent released within the last 12 months).
-Note that as of 1 July 2020, Hypothesis will no longer support Internet Explorer.
+Note that as of 1 July 2020, Hypothesis does not support Internet Explorer.

 ## Further Reading